chandanhpcic/docs/source/manual/proxy.rst

 -----------------------
 Configuration / How-tos
 -----------------------
-More information on how to utilize OPNsense's proxy service can be found in:
+More information on how to utilize Reticen8's proxy service can be found in:

 Proxy Basic Setup
 -----------------